waku-org/go-waku/library/c/README.md

 If the function is executed succesfully, `onOkCb` will receive the message ID.

+### `extern int waku_lightpush_publish_enc_asymmetric(char* messageJson, char* pubsubTopic, char* peerID, char* publicKey, char* optionalSigningKey, int timeoutMs, WakuCallBack onOkCb, WakuCallBack onErrCb)`

+Optionally sign,
+encrypt using asymmetric encryption and publish a message using Waku Lightpush.

+**Parameters**

+1. `char* messageJson`: JSON string containing the [Waku Message](https://rfc.vac.dev/spec/14/) as [`JsonMessage`](#jsonmessage-type).
+2. `char* pubsubTopic`: pubsub topic on which to publish the message.
+   If `NULL`, it uses the default pubsub topic.
+3. `char* peerID`: Peer ID supporting the lightpush protocol.
+   The peer must be already known.
+   It must have been added before with [`waku_add_peer`](#extern-char-waku_add_peerchar-address-char-protocolid) or previously dialed with [`waku_connect_peer`](#extern-char-waku_connect_peerchar-address-int-timeoutms).
+4. `char* publicKey`: hex encoded public key to be used for encryption.
+5. `char* optionalSigningKey`: hex encoded private key to be used to sign the message.
+6. `int timeoutMs`: Timeout value in milliseconds to execute the call.
+   If the function execution takes longer than this value, the execution will be canceled and an error returned.
+   Use `0` for no timeout.
+7. `WakuCallBack onOkCb`: callback to be executed if the function is succesful
+8. `WakuCallBack onErrCb`: callback to be executed if the function fails

+Note: `messageJson.version` is overwritten to `1`.

+**Returns**

+A status code.
+Refer to the [`Status codes`](#status-codes) section for possible values.

+If the function is executed succesfully, `onOkCb` will receive the message ID.

+### `extern int waku_lightpush_publish_enc_symmetric(char* messageJson, char* pubsubTopic, char* peerID, char* symmetricKey, char* optionalSigningKey, int timeoutMs, WakuCallBack onOkCb, WakuCallBack onErrCb)`

+Optionally sign,
+encrypt using symmetric encryption and publish a message using Waku Lightpush.

+**Parameters**

+1. `char* messageJson`: JSON string containing the [Waku Message](https://rfc.vac.dev/spec/14/) as [`JsonMessage`](#jsonmessage-type).
+2. `char* pubsubTopic`: pubsub topic on which to publish the message.
+   If `NULL`, it uses the default pubsub topic.
+3. `char* peerID`: Peer ID supporting the lightpush protocol.
+   The peer must be already known.
+   It must have been added before with [`waku_add_peer`](#extern-char-waku_add_peerchar-address-char-protocolid) or previously dialed with [`waku_connect_peer`](#extern-char-waku_connect_peerchar-address-int-timeoutms).
+4. `char* symmetricKey`: hex encoded secret key to be used for encryption.
+5. `char* optionalSigningKey`: hex encoded private key to be used to sign the message.
+6. `int timeoutMs`: Timeout value in milliseconds to execute the call.
+   If the function execution takes longer than this value, the execution will be canceled and an error returned.
+   Use `0` for no timeout.
+7. `WakuCallBack onOkCb`: callback to be executed if the function is succesful
+8. `WakuCallBack onErrCb`: callback to be executed if the function fails

+Note: `messageJson.version` is overwritten to `1`.

+**Returns**

+A status code.
+Refer to the [`Status codes`](#status-codes) section for possible values.

+If the function is executed succesfully, `onOkCb` will receive the message ID.

 ## Waku Store

 ### `extern int waku_store_query(char* queryJSON, char* peerID, int timeoutMs, WakuCallBack onOkCb, WakuCallBack onErrCb)`